7250 Franklin Ave

 Don’t be Afraid to ask questions

 When it’s your first time everything is new.
 You will have a bazillion questions rolling around in your head.
 Don’t be afraid to ask, ask, ask.
 That’s the best way to learn.
 Don’t just ask your real estate agent or lender either.
 Ask your friends and family.
+Watch HGTV.
 This is an important decision.
-It’s a good idea to rally the wagons and confer with your circle of advisors.
+It’s a good idea to rally the wagons and confer with your trusted circle of advisers.

 Your first home is not your dream home, it’s a stepping stone.
 Your third or fourth home will be your dream home.
 Be ready to make some compromises with your first home in order to keep it within your budget.
 Maybe choose a condo instead of a single family house to keep cost down- if you do decided on a condo you can usually get a better location and security than comparably priced homes but lose privacy and yard.
 Or: pick a neighborhood that is in transition and up and coming, instead of a neighborhood that is well established.
 You will get more bang for your buck in a transition neighborhood.
 Remember you aren’t going to live in your first home forever.
-Most buyers are so excited when finally buying their first home they forget about all the left brain stuff and can’t wait to move in.
+Most buyers are very excited to finally buy their first home they forget about all this stuff and just can’t wait to move in.

 Owning a home is always more expensive then renting.
 So your monthly living expenses will be going up if you are coming from a rental.
 Buying your first home can be a stretch sometimes.
 But trust me, it’s a good stretch!
 When you are young you can afford take more risks, and as you get established in your career you will make more money.
 It’s ok to be ‘mortgage poor’ when you are young because you are willing to rough it.
 You may feel like you are in college again, surviving on Ramen noodles and Peanut butter (ok maybe that’s stretching too tight!).
 LA is expensive, I usually recommend for first time buyers to ask a family member(s) for help with down payment when it comes time to buy.
 Saving up the down payment is usually first time buyer’s biggest challenge.
 Most of the time, but not always, family members are happy to help their children and nephews buy their first property if they have been responsible.
 Their Parents probably helped them when they were buying their first house!
 Another thing to keep in mind when you are stretching, if you feel like you are stretching too tight, you can always rent a room to a friend for some extra income.
 Many of my clients have done that.